vitaly-t/pg-promise/examples/select-insert.md

 ## Single-query alternative

-It is possible to wrap the whole operation into a single query, which would offer much better performance, because:
+It is possible to wrap the whole operation into a single query, which would offer a much better performance, because:

 * Our transaction executes 3-4 queries: `BEGIN`, `SELECT`, [`INSERT`], `COMMIT`, and extra round-trips are expensive